TheNordicYogi/NordicYogi/posts/get-online-free.md

 ## Our Mission

-Since Midgard launched at the beginning of the year it has been an overnight success!
-In an effort to scale our own business, we want to scale yours!
-This time, however, we won't get paid until you do!
+Since its inception and launch just over a month ago, Midgard has become an overnight success!
+In an effort to scale our own business, we want to scale yours.
+This time around, we won’t get paid until **you** do!

 ## Business Candidate

-We are looking for an established business that has the capacity to convert leads and fulfill more order volume.
-Midgard Marketing will establish your company online and generate more leads by:
+We’re looking for an established business with the capacity to convert leads and fulfill more order volume.
+Midgard Marketing will establish your company’s online presence and generate more leads by:

-- -- Building a beautiful website to represent your business
+- -- Building a transformational website to represent your business

-- -- Creating and Establishing your business in Google's search results
+- -- Establishing your business in Google's search results

-- -- Automating a lead funnel, putting leads right into your spreadsheet
+- -- Automating a lead funnel -- putting leads right into your spreadsheet

 - -- Targeting advertisements to your client demographic and niche

-With no out of pocket cost!
+All of this with no out-of-pocket cost!

 ### 1 month organic growth for our client